-Please consider actually buying this CD, as 33% of all sales will go to support the website Tedgreene.com
+Please consider actually buying this CD, as $1 from all complete downloads will go to support the website Tedgreene.com

 .
 Thank you!
 (PS You can listen to any song by hitting the Play button next to the song, BUT if you click on the Green link/song title it will take you to a page that shows the arrangement and or talks about the song and Ted's arrangement, just FYI.)

 A Ted Greene Tribute Project, a student's journey and why I did this: